+It is not possible to temporarily change the called party's preset call receiving method (ring tone or voice) when calling a PDN extension, unless the call is made using a corresponding SDN button ( $\rightarrow$ 10.1.14 Intercom Call).

-- OHCA/Whisper OHCA A PDN extension cannot receive OHCA or Whisper OHCA, unless the call is made using a corresponding SDN button (→ 14.1.3 OHCA (Off-hook Call Announcement), → 22.1.4 Whisper OHCA). - Through system programming, it is possible to force an extension to become idle (the SP-PHONE button light will turn off) when a speakerphone call using a PDN/SDN button is put on hold using CTI.
+Through system programming, it is possible to force an extension to become idle (the SP-PHONE button light will turn off) when a speakerphone call using a PDN/SDN button is put on hold using CTI.